 Normal milk and creamer have more carbohydrates than other kinds of milk.
 Whipped cream is already sweetened with normal sugar, so avoid it.

 3. Limit almond, coconut, and soya milk

 The almond and soya milk sold at the supermarket has 0 carbs.
 I’ve checked the bottle of almond milk they use and it has 2,6 carbs and only 1,2 fat.
 Coconut milk has 3,5 carbs.
 Use it with moderation.

 Coffee safe options

 - Unsweetened cold brewed teas

-Be very clear saying you would like only unsweetened tea.
+Be very clear in saying you would like only unsweetened tea.
 With the cold teas, I am very careful because I am afraid the employees don’t really know if they contain sugar or not.
-On the Dutch Starbucks website, the only unsweetened option of cold tea is the Peach Citrus Green Tea.
+On the Dutch Starbucks website, the only unsweetened option for cold tea is the Peach Citrus Green Tea.

-The Starbucks near my workplace have always black tea as sugar-free option.
+The Starbucks near my workplace have always black tea as a sugar-free option.
 Occasionally, they have also green tea and hibiscus tea.
 I guess this changes from location to location.
 So you will have to ask your baristas.